Higley tops Desert Edge to advance in playoffs - NewsBreak

 But the game wasn’t without controversial moments.

-In the third quarter, a Higley touchdown run was called back after a offensive player from the Knights went out of bounds, came back inbounds and made a block.
+In the third, a Higley touchdown run was called back after a offensive player from the Knights went out of bounds, came back inbounds and made a block.

 The block paved the way for Malone get into the end zone.